DragonflyRobotics/DeepShift-Project-Documentation-Fork/docs/Getting Started/2 - Process Overview.md

 This is the exact process running the current MAGIST process pipeline.
 There are hundreds of features left to implement.

 **Note: We do NOT claim that this current process is MAGIST's final form OR that this current process is Generally Intelligent.
-With proper language processors, transformers, MDCs, etc., it has the potential of being the WORLD's first AGI(Artificial General Intelligence).**
+With proper language processors, transformers, MDCs, etc., it has the potential of being the World's first AGI(Artificial General Intelligence).**

 ![Drawing](https://user-images.githubusercontent.com/85193239/181803134-320f9493-aea7-4350-8b68-c7f7d62f8293.png)